albertoscode/ubuntu-cis-inspection-scripts/README.md

 ## Ubuntu Server Version

 The scripts in this repository have been tested on Ubuntu 20.04 LTS (Focal Fossa).
 However, they should work on other versions of Ubuntu with minimal modifications.
-Please ensure that you test and modify the scripts as necessary for your specific version of Ubuntu.

 [⬆️ Back to top](#ubuntu-server-inspection-scripts-for-cis-controls)